704-982-6824 secondstpres@gmail.com

 Absolutely!
 We love having little ones at our church.
 Our services are a blend of every age group, and we believe this only strengthens our fellowship.

-While small children may not understand much of what they hear and see as we worship together, they certainly learn by the faithful example of Christians, young and old alike, who have the privilege of expressing their faith to the next generation.
+While small children may not understand much of what they hear and see as we worship together (though they understand more than we realize), they certainly learn by the faithful example of Christians, young and old alike, who have the privilege of expressing their faith to the next generation.
 Everyone benefits!

 We love seeing new faces (including little ones), and we hope to see you and your family soon!